 Take the reading with the first sample.
 It is a good idea to run the samples in random order (i.e. not highest to lowest or lowest to highest) in case there are any systematic errors.
 In order to get an estimate of noise, repeat the reading on any given sample three to five times.

 Run the additional standard samples, repeating the measurements for each sample to get an estimate of noise.
-Record the data so you can make a plot later.
+Record the data to make a plot later.

 Run the unknown sample(s).
 Use as similar conditions to running the standards as possible.
-Thus, the sample matrix or buffer should be the same, the pH should be the same, and the concentration should be in the range of the standards you ran.
+Thus, the sample matrix or buffer should be the same, the pH should be the same, and the concentration should be in the range of the standards run.

-Make the calibration curve.
+Making the Calibration Curve

-Record the data in a spreadsheet and use a computer program to plot the data points.
+Record the data in a spreadsheet and use a computer program to plot the data vs concentration.
 If at least triplicate measurements were taken for each point, error bars can be plotted of the standard deviation of those measurements to estimate of the error of each point.
+For some curves, the data might need to be plotted with an axis as a log to get a line.
+The equation that governs the calibration curve is generally known ahead of time, so a log plot is used when there is a log in the equation.

-Examine your calibration curve.
+Examine the calibration curve.
 Does it look linear?
-For some curves, you might need to plot the data with an axis as a log to get a line.
-If the curve clearly has a portion that is not linear (i.e. you reached the limit of the instrumental response), those points must be removed before performing a linear regression.
+Does it have a portion that looks non-linear (i.e. reached the limit of the instrumental response)?
+To check, fit all the data into a linear regression using the software.
+If the coefficient of determination (R2) is not high, remove some of the points at the beginning or ending of the curve that do not appear to fit the line and perform the linear regression again.
+It is not acceptable to remove points in the middle just because they have a large error bar.
+From this analysis, decide what portion of the curve is linear.

-Perform the linear regression using a computer.
-The output should be an equation of the format y=mx+b, where m is the slope and b is the y-intercept.
-The units for the slope are the y-axis unit/concentration, in this example (Fig. 1) absorbance/M. The units for the y-intercept are the y-axis units.
-A correlation coefficient (R2) will be obtained.
+The output of the linear should be an equation of the format y=mx+b, where m is the slope and b is the y-intercept.
+The units for the slope are the y-axis unit/concentration, in this example (Figure 1) absorbance/M. The units for the y-intercept are the y-axis units.
+A coefficient of determination (R2) is obtained.
 The higher the R2 the better the fit; a perfect fit gives an R2 of 1.
 The program may also be able to give an estimate of the error on the slope and the intercept.

-Results: Calibration curve of absorbance of Blue Dye #1.
+Results: Calibration Curve of Absorbance of Blue Dye #1

-The calibration curve for absorbance of blue dye #1 (at 631 nm) is shown below (Fig1).
+The calibration curve for absorbance of blue dye #1 (at 631 nm) is shown below (Figure 1).
 The response is linear from 0 to 10 uM.
 Above that concentration the signal begins to level off because the response is out of the linear range of the UV-Vis spectrophotometer.

 Calculate the LOD.
 From the slope of the calibration curve, the LOD is 3*s.d. (noise)/m.
-For this calibration curve, the LOD would be 3*0.021/.109=0.58 uM.
+For this calibration curve, the noise was obtained by taking a standard deviation of repeated measurements and was 0.021.
+The LOD would be 3*0.021/.109=0.58 uM.

 Calculate the LOQ.
 The LOQ is 10*s.d.(noise)/m.
 For this calibration curve, LOQ is 10*0.021/.109 =1.93 uM.